brandondiamond/flutter-internals/user-interface/containers.md

 ## What are the container building blocks?

-* Flex is the base class for Row and Column.
+* Flex is the base class for `Row` and `Column`.
 It implements the flex layout protocol in an axis-agnostic manner.
-* Row is identical to Flex with a default axis of `Axis.horizontal`.
+* Row is identical to `Flex` with a default axis of `Axis.horizontal`.
-* Column is identical to Flex with a default axis of `Axis.vertical`.
+* Column is identical to `Flex` with a default axis of `Axis.vertical`.
-* Flexible is the base class for Expanded.
+* Flexible is the base class for `Expanded`.
 It is a parent data widget that alters its child’s flex value.
 Its default fit is `FlexFit.loose`, which causes its child to be laid out with loose constraints
-* Expanded is identical to Flexible with a default fit of `FlexFit.tight`.
+* Expanded is identical to `Flexible` with a default fit of `FlexFit.tight`.
 Consequently, it passes tight constraints to its children, requiring them to fill all available space.

 ## How are flex-based containers laid out?